-The MI-4100SPL and 4100DXL models come with a blue filter that can be placed in the filter holder located below the iris diaphragm.
+The MI-4100DXL model comes with a blue

+filter that can be placed in the filter holder located below the iris diaphragm.
 The filter absorbs some of the light from the illuminator and makes the light slightly blue.
 In some cases this may enhance the image of your specimen, though generally it is not necessary.
 Use the following procedure to insert the filter:

-- Underneath the iris diaphragm there is a tiny filter holder knob.
+- 1. Locate the tiny filter holder knob underneath the iris diaphragm.
 Use this to swing the filter holder out from under the diaphragm. - 2.
-Place the filter in the holder, and swing back into place. - 3.
+Place the filter in the holder and swing back into place. - 3.
 Adjust focus and diaphragm normally.